Plastic Free Beach Project

 The solution

-The “Plastic Free Beach” Project aims to create a Cypriot Brand that outlines the implementation of the ‘Plastic Free Beach’ a concept first created through the ‘Keep Our Sand and Sea Plastic Free Project’ and to provide a clear set of criteria that must be met in order for the beach to be labelled under the specific brand.
-The “Plastic Free Beach” label encourages and facilitates its visitor to avoid the use of single use plastic and supports the communities in implementing activities on the beach following specific guidelines creating a positive impact to the environment, the local communities and economy.
+The “Plastic Free Beach” Project aims to create a Cypriot Brand that outlines the implementation of the ‘Plastic Free Beach’ a concept first created through the ‘Keep Our Sand and Sea Plastic Free Project’ implemented by the Cyprus Sustainable Tourism Initiative (CSTI) and the TUI Care Foundation.
+It aims to reduce plastic pollution on the island – especially within the tourism industry – by providing a clear set of criteria that must be met in order for the beach to be labelled under the specific brand.
+The “Plastic Free Beach” label encourages and facilitates its visitor to avoid the use of single-use plastic and supports the communities in implementing activities on the beach following specific guidelines creating a positive impact on the environment, the local communities and the economy.
+So far, 4 certified beaches have been established throughout the island which host the appropriate facilities to provide their guests with a unique plastic-free experience.

 Project’s deliverables